-The following payments reduce your base amount.
+The following payments reduce your overall income limit.

-Nontaxable social security payments.
+• Nontaxable social security payments.
 This is the nontaxable part of the amount of benefits shown in box 5 of Form SSA-1099, which includes disability benefits, before deducting any amounts withheld to pay premiums on supplementary Medicare insurance, and before any reduction because of receipt of a benefit under worker's compensation.